Why Localization is Important in Business Strategy

 Technological challenges like adapting websites, apps, and digital platforms for different languages and regions, can also pose significant challenges.
 There have been many advancements in technology over the past ten years though, so oftentimes you can have your pick of readymade solutions.

-For instance, CMS platforms with built-in localization features like WordPress can simplify the process of creating and managing multilingual content.
+For instance, content management systems with built-in localization features like Statamic can simplify the process of creating and managing multilingual content.
 Additionally, adopting responsive design ensures that your digital presence is accessible and user-friendly across diverse devices and regions.

 Building a Skilled Localization Team